97th Ora M. Lewis Prolific Journalist

 1927 Thru 1943

-The Ora M. Lewis film on her profound journalistic desegregation and voting rights works is forthcoming.
-The film will challenge and inspire the mainstream understanding of how Louisiana was desegregated.
+The new Ora M. Lewis animated historic drama Pivotal Powerful Journey on her profound journalistic desegregation triumphs and the events leading to WWII is now complete and released theatrically worldwide.
+The drama challenges and inspires the mainstream understanding of how Louisiana was desegregated.

 Celebrating Her Life